-As at June 30, 2015, the Company had a working capital deficit of approximately \$0.4 million compared to working capital of \$0.2 million as at March 31, 2015.
-The decrease in working capital since March 31, 2015 was mainly due to the continued funding of the Company's exploration programs for its various properties, as well as ongoing operating expenses.
-The Company will need to obtain financing within the next twelve months to continue its operating objectives.
+As at September 30, 2015, the Company had working capital of approximately \$1.1 million compared to working capital of \$0.2 million as at March 31, 2015.
+The increase in working capital since March 31, 2015 is due to the \$3 million in funding received from Thompson Creek in September 2015 with regards to Thompson Creek seeking to acquire an interest in the IKE project.
+The Company will need to obtain financing within the next twelve months to continue its operating objectives, which it hopes to do so through its agreement with Thompson Creek.